 High humidity is also a breeding ground for destructive insects and harmful fumes, such as ammonia from urine, which can cause respiratory distress in horses.
 Airborne particulate matter from soil, manure, wood shavings, hair, insect fragments, and plant material can also irritate the horses’ lungs.

-Design the barn with permanent openings along the side walls to promote healthy airflow.
+For this reason, be sure to choose one these american style barns with permanent openings along the side walls to promote healthy airflow.
 Inlet vents should be located at the eaves and outlet vents at the roof’s ridge, taking advantage of warm air’s thermal buoyancy.

 Ideally, the inlet vents should be higher than the outlet vents to avoid horses getting their heads or hooves stuck in them.
 If your budget permits, plan for insulated roofs to help reduce energy costs.
 Consider installing ventilation fans or a dome to foster more effective air exchange.